-Medical evidence can assist in defending your Massachusetts OUI arrest.
-Your medical condition may impact the reliability of the breathalyzer test, the conclusion of the officer as to how you performed on the field sobriety tests and could help to explain observations of the officer that the officer attributes to being under the influence of alcohol.
+We can help you!
+Because your medical condition can affect the reliability of the breathalyzer test, the impression that the officer may have as to how you performed on the field sobriesty tests, and could help to explain observations of the officer that he or she attributes to being under the influence, medical evidence can assist in defending your Massachusetts OUI arrest.

 An injury could explain an officer’s observations of lack of balance or being unsteady while walking.
 When you have a medical condition unknown to the officer, a strong argument can be made that the officer could not accurately access your performance without knowing your medical condition and physical limitations.

 Medical evidence can also be used at a breathalyzer refusal appeal when an individual has a lower lung capacity or trouble breathing into the machine; in many cases, the officer may attempt to deem this as a refusal of the breath test when a medical condition explains the inability to provide a breath sample.
 Medical evidence could be offered to contradict the claim that the motorist refused the breathalyzer.
 This evidence can be presented at the RMV to challenge a license suspension for refusing a breathalyzer test.

 Since the accuracy of the breathalyzer machine is dependent on the assumption that the motorist is the normal or average individual, medical conditions sometimes undermine the assumptions made by the breathalyzer machine.

 Are you a diabetic?
 We can help you!